GModal/vSwell/README.md

 vSwell is based on a Pure Data patch, and built with the Heavy (hvcc) Pd compiler and the DISTRHO Plugin Framework.

 This plugin was inspired by Pierre Massat's cool 'GuitarExtended' blog, circa 2012, specifically the "Bold As Love" patch.
 However, that patch doesn't encorporate a **schmitt trigger**, some form of which is *de rigueur* for audio-triggered FX.
-It's possible PureData didn't include the [threshold~] object at that time.

 Unfortunately, the Heavy compiler doesn't include [threshold~], so I included a custom *schmitt trigger* abstraction.